 The employment agreements, as amended, for the Company's Executive Chairman and CEO each contain a transaction bonus in the instance any of the Company's assets are sold or sublicensed or if the Company or its subsidiary is acquired, equal to 1.75% of the consideration received by the Company.
-The employment agreement, as amended, for the Company's General Counsel and for its VP Operations each contain a similar transaction bonus equal to 0.5% of consideration received by the Company.
+The employment agreement, as amended, for the Company's EVP/General Counsel and for its VP Operations each contain a similar transaction bonus equal to 1.0% of consideration received by the Company, pursuant to a Board consent authorized and approved as of July 26, 2023.
+Pursuant to Board resolutions as of August 21, 2023, one of our directors was awarded a similar transaction bonus equal to 0.75% to compensate him for services he previously performed for the Company as interim medical director.